photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 By default, a folder named `Pictures` in your home directory will be used to store all images and sidecar files.
 You don't need to create it.

-PhotoPrism will create `Import` and `Originals` in this folder: You may copy photos to `Import` and import them from there to avoid duplicates.
+PhotoPrism will create `Import` and `Originals` in this folder: You may copy photos to *import* and import them from there to avoid duplicates.
-Files that cannot be imported will stay in the `Import` directory, nothing gets lost.
+Files that cannot be imported will stay in the *import* directory, nothing gets lost.
 Using import is strictly optional and can be disabled in Settings.

 To enable read-only mode, set `PHOTOPRISM_READONLY` to `true`.
-You may additionally want to mount your originals directory with a `:ro` flag so that Docker prevents any write operations.
+You may additionally want to mount your *originals* directory with a `:ro` flag so that Docker prevents any write operations.

 !!! info
     Your image files won't be deleted, modified or moved.
 We might later update metadata in